poppinss/string/README.md

 ### excerpt

-Generate an excerpt from a string value.
-If the input value contains HTML tags, we will remove them from the excerpt.
+Generate an excerpt from content up to a certain length.
+If the input contains HTML tags, they will be stripped from the output.

 ```ts
 import string from '@poppinss/string'